EGregg/node-web-server/README.md

 # node-web-server

+##Assignment:
-Assignment: Setup a web server using node utilizing express.js, handlebars library, and some middleware
+Setup a web server using node utilizing express.js, handlebars library, and middleware

 download the repo